 Barbs Fish and Chips

 Founded in 1984, Barbs Fish and Chips serves old-school seafood bites over picnic tables.
-While here, you will enjoy the seaside views and activities, including the fishermen at work, seals playing in the harbor, and seal plane traffic.
+While here, you will enjoy the seaside views and activities, including the fishermen at work, seals playing in the harbor, and sea plane traffic.
+Barb’s seafood and its location make it one of the best waterfront restaurants in Victoria.
 You can enjoy all sorts of seafood and fast food here, including shrimp, salmon, burgers, and, of course, the signature fish and chips.

 Location: 1 Dallas Rd, Victoria, BC V8V 0B2, Canada

 Victoria lies on Vancouver Island and can be accessed by air or by ferry.
 There are flights from YVR Vancouver Airport to YJJ Victoria Airport and also Harbour Seaplanes that fly from Downtown Vancouver to Downtown Victoria.
 Helicopter service also exists with Helijet.

 Ferry is the other option to get to Victoria from Vancouver.
 Tsawwassen Ferry Terminal is about 30 mins from downtown Vancouver and has several ferries per day (every hour at peak season).
 If you have a car you can drive on the ferry, you can take a bus from Vancouver that will continue into Victoria, or you can walk on and take public transit into the city.

 Ferry reservations are currently reccommened for vehicles.
 Otherwise, waits of up to a few hours are common.